 Adopting Older Foster Children

-Children are our future and we should mold our children in order for them to have a bright future, and they should do the same for their children.
-We should adopt more older foster children because they have a lot of potential and they can succeed because most of them have been through challenges and brutality.
+Children are our future and we should mold our children in order for them to have a bright future, and in turn they will do the same for their children.
+We should adopt more older foster children because they have a lot of potential to succeed because most of them have been through challenges and brutality.
+It is important to give these children a chance, as they also deserve to experience the love and attention of a family.
+They have been through many experiences, and yet their further growth may also be dependent on having a strong familiar connection.

 Jarratt, C. J. (19791978).
 Adopting the older child.
 Harvard, Mass.: Harvard Common Press.